-62 MTW Activity #51-2019, "Enhancements to Local Project-Based Voucher (PBV) Program"
+63 MTW Activity #51-2019, "Enhancements to Local Project-Based Voucher (PBV) Program"

-- (C) If a decrease in Rent to Owner is required based on changes in the allocation of responsibility for utilities between the Owner and the Tenant. - c.
+- (A) To correct errors in calculations in accordance with HUD requirements; - (B) If additional housing assistance has been combined with PBV assistance after the execution of the initial HAP contract and a rent decrease is required to prohibit excess public assistance to the units; or - (C) If a decrease in Rent to Owner is required based on changes in the allocation of responsibility for utilities between the Owner and the Tenant. - c.
 Determination of Rent to Owner for LMHA-Owned Units a.
 When the Reasonable Rent Will Be Determined